Earwig Control in Connecticut & New York

 • Indoors: Basements, bathrooms, laundry rooms, kitchens

-• Hiding Spots: Behind baseboards, in cracks, under newspapers and cardboard
+• Hiding spots: Behind baseboards, in cracks, under newspapers and cardboard

 • Drains: Bathroom and floor drains

-• Potted Plants: In soil of indoor plants
+• Potted plants: In soil of indoor plants

 • Spring (April-May): Adults emerge and begin reproducing